ohalukkarakaya/Aho-Corasick-Algorithm/README.md

 5. **Final Level of ```o```, ```d```, and ```d```:**
     1. ```o``` (from ```h -> e -> l -> l```): Fails to root since no further matching prefix exists
     2. ```d``` (from ```w -> o -> r -> l -> d```): Fails to the ```d``` at ```w -> o -> r```

+<h3>🔍 Search Step</h3>

+The algorithm searches the tree in order for each character of the long text to be searched, if it reaches a finishing node, it means that it has found a pattern.

 ## 👉 References
 1. <a id="reference-1"></a>[Wikipedia](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) - Aho–Corasick algorithm (visited at: 29.10.2024)